pietervdvn/MapComplete/Docs/Tags_format.md

 special circumstances (e.g. `surface_area=42 m2` or `length=100 feet`), this will result in erronous
 values (`surface=422` or if a length in meters is compared to).
 However, this can be partially alleviated by using ' Units' to rewrite to a default format.

+Dates can be compared with the same expression: `somekey<2022-06-22` will match if `somekey` is a date and is smaller then 22nd june '22.

 Regex equals
 ------------